-  The Non-COMM elective may be at the intermediate or advanced level.
-The course must be related to the student’s COMM major and be pre-approved by a member of the COMM Undergraduate Advising Team.
+Only 1 of the 3 non-COMM elective courses may be at the introductory level.
+1 of the 3 non-COMM elective courses must be related to the student’s Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the Communication Undergraduate Advising Team.

-  With department permission, COMM499 can be counted as one of your COMM specific courses.
+With department permission, COMM 3091 or COMM 4997 may be counted as one of the Communication-specific course requirements.

 A thesis project is completed over two semesters during the senior year.
-A credit is earned in both semesters.
+1 CU is earned in each semester.
 Students who achieve a cumulative grade point average of 3.5 or higher and earn an A- or higher on their project will graduate with honors.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2022 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.